ripple-cloud/hub/README.md

 ## How to use?

 * Signup for an account in cloud server
-* Download and install client app in Pi
+* Download and install Ripple Hub in a Raspberry Pi
 * Write an app conforming to the spec.
 * Call it and access data using the REST interface.